Corallus-Caninus/RepVap/README.md

 This project is currently under active development.
 I have a working RepVap but you may need assistance.
 Email me at ward.joshua92@yahoo.com.

+requires OpenSCAD and python3 as well as solidpython. essentially on ubuntu:

+apt install openscad

+apt install python3

+pip install solidpython

 Each folder contains a configuration file and a python file.
 Set the values in the configuration.toml then run the python program to generate your STls.
 A guide on building a RepVap out of a 5 gallon bucket is under development.